Basic Usage

 Attribute stock includes a few global settings for further control of your stock.
 You can find these settings under WooCommerce > Settings > Products > Inventory > Attribute stock.

-- Select how variation options will be displayed when out of stock.
-This only applies when "Hide out of stock items from the catalog" is disabled, and affects all variation options site-wide regardless of attribute stock.
+• Select how variation options will be displayed when out of stock.
+This only applies when the "Hide out of stock items" setting is disabled, and affects all variation options site-wide regardless of attribute stock.
+If you have a lot of variations you'll need to increase the "Ajax variation threshold" for this to work.

-- Unmatched "Any" variations — No change / Out of stock / Greyed out / Hidden
+• Unmatched "Any" variations — Visible / Out of stock / Greyed out / Hidden

 # WooCommerce settings